Do You Know the Top 7 Gift Card Fraud Scams Affecting Consumers & Merchants?

 The holiday season is prime time for all types of fraud, including gift and prepaid card fraud.
 However, trying to mitigate the risk of gift card fraud puts merchants in a tough spot.
 Manually reviewing transactions for indicators of potential gift card fraud takes time, and that’s one thing retailers won’t have amid hectic holiday sales.
 Fraudsters know this and use it to their advantage.

 Some merchants have found moderate success with making adjustments to sales policies and practices.
 This might include:

-Getting Help with Fraud Prevention
+Getting Help with Prepaid Card Fraud Prevention

-While merchants can take steps to actively identify and stop fraud, it can be a full-time job that takes them away from more profitable pursuits, such as growing the business.
+Fraud prevention diverts time and resources from more profitable pursuits, like growing the business.
 Many retailers have discovered that they can save significant amounts of time, stress, and revenue by turning fraud prevention efforts over to third-party solution providers.

 At Chargebacks911®, we can help you do much more to prevent fraud (and the accompanying chargebacks).
 We’re experts at recovering revenue lost to all types of fraudulent activity.
 To learn more, contact us today.